cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 If there is an error, you can do the 2 steps manually, but please file an issue.

+If you have multiple applications in your project but you do not use this lib in all projects, remove `StorageModule.forRoot({ IDBNoWrap: false })` and the import in the unconcerned `AppModule`s.

 2. Start your project: problems will be seen at compilation.
 Or you could search for `getItem` as most breaking changes are about its options.